 Texas Accountability Intervention System

-All LEAs staged for PBM interventions must engage in the TAIS.
+All districts staged for PBM interventions must engage in the TAIS.
 The TAIS is supported by multiple research‐based resources and documents that guide districts and campuses through school improvement.
 As the state transitions to a more aligned accountability system, the focus shifts to a more integrated process for continuous, sustained improvement.
 The following districts and campuses will engage in TAIS Interventions:

 - Districts and campuses rated Improvement Required (IR) due to low performance on one or more of the four indexes of the performance index framework